Hyve logo

 What does the process involve?

-Hyve’s audit process involved reviewing the audit scope and developing a comprehensive plan that ensures the day-to-day running of the company and infrastructure falls within this audit scope.
-This then provided a set of policies and procedures to run the audit – which was conducted over a specified period of 6 months.
-Each policy and procedure was then tested, covering all aspects from staff and HR through to controls for design and operational effectiveness.
-This then led to the documentation of the results and delivery of the final report.
+The audit process involves reviewing the audit scope, and developing a comprehensive plan to ensure the day-to-day running of the company and infrastructure falls within this audit scope.
+This then provides a set of policies and procedures to run the audit, which is conducted over a specified period of 6 months.
+Each policy and procedure is tested, covering all aspects from staff and HR through to controls for design and operational effectiveness.
+This then leads to the documentation of the results and delivery of the final report.

 SOC 2 defines criteria for managing customer data based on five “trust service principles” – security, availability, processing integrity, confidentiality and privacy.